10 causes of stress for small business owners, and how to cope

 A happy employee means better productivity, less staff turnover, more specialist knowledge, a collective responsibility for the business success and a strong business brand in the world.

 We all know bureaucracy and red tape can stifle company growth.
 35% of entrepreneurs say admin is a “major obstacle” for their business.

-The Federation for Small Businesses (FBS) estimated that the average SME owner spends 70 hours per month on such tasks as tax returns, reliefs, employment contracts, pensions auto-enrolment or health and safety assessments.
+The Federation for Small Businesses (FSB) and Starling Bank estimated that the average micro-business and SME owner spends between 60 to 70 hours per month on such tasks as tax returns, reliefs, employment contracts, pensions, auto-enrolment or health and safety assessments.